ekinekinekin/Binary-Search/README.md

 This project was completed using knowledge from CISC-121 course material, lectures, and assignment resources.
 Gradio documentation supported the web interface implementation.

+AI Assistance Disclosure:

+Portions of this project were developed with support from AI tools, such as ChatGPT, specifically for:
+- Debugging and fixing errors
+- Improving documentation and formatting
+- Clarifying algorithm concepts

+All logic, structure, user interface, theme, and design decisions were created by me.
+I reviewed and validated all AI-generated suggestions and ensured I understand every line of the code.